Vyral/monique-walker/_posts/2020-08-11-an-interview-with-our-awesome-buyers-agent.md

 {% include pullquote.html %}

-In the two-and-a-half years Melanie has been with us, she’s been able to identify our strengths in the form of a list she titled “What Being on the Monique Walker Team Means to Me.” **These strengths include, in her words:**
+In the two-and-a-half years Melani has been with us, she’s been able to identify our strengths in the form of a list she titled “What Being on the Monique Walker Team Means to Me.” **These strengths include, in her words:**

 * Having positive influences
 * Accountability&nbsp;